DEVELOPING A LATINO ENTREPRENEURSHIP PIPELINE IN THE EDUCATION SECTOR

 Selected finalists must confirm participation and register by August 28, 2019.

 ¡Claro que no!.
 This is not a technology-focused event.
-Solutions might include both EDtech and non EDtech. solutions as long as they are disruptive approaches with our students’ success front and center.
+Ideas might include both EDtech and non EDtech solutions as long as they are disruptive approaches with our students’ success front and center.

 No yet.
-We understand that this might still be your side hustle.
+We understand this might still be your side hustle.

 You do not have to be incorporated but you can apply if you are already incorporated.

 We all have innovation potential within ourselves.
-At home and at work, we’re always “hacking” ways to make our lives easier and work more efficient for families and community.
+At home and at work, we’re always “hacking”, meaning designing ways to make our lives easier and our communities more equitable.
 A great way to learn how to turn that hacking mindset into something tangible is by having the time and space to practice in low-risk settings.

 No. Just your passion and creative juices!
 This hackathon starts with Problems of Practice (PoP), which will be previously formulated on well documented gaps on topics such as supports for students and community engagement, diversity at all levels of the system, recruitment of and training for educators, personalized learning as it pertains to English language learners, among others.
 Selected applicants will be given the option to rank the PoPs by preference and we will do our best to place them in one of their top choices.

 Yes!
 This is a fiesta you don’t want to miss.
-More than an event this is an experience that can’t happen with half of the Fam.
-Please register only if you can be there both days.
+More than an event this is an experience that can’t happen with half of the Familia.
+Please register only if you can attend both days.